 Biological transmission refers to the situation where the pathogen or parasite undergoes a period of development and/or multiplication within the vector (which acts as a true intermediate host and is essential for the completion of the cycle) before being passed on to another host following this incubation period (sometimes called the 'intrinsic' incubation period to differentiate it from the incubation period in the vertebrate host which is the 'extrinsic' incubation period).
-There are three systems that apply:
+There are three systems that apply (Table 3.1.1):

-- The pathogen develops and multiplies, e.g. malarial parasites there is sexual union of the blood stages in the mosquito gut, encystation in the gut wall, multiple sporozoite formation in the cyst and movement of the sporozoites to the mosquito's salivary glands as infective stages for introduction into a new host during subsequent feeding. - 2.
+- 1. The pathogen develops and multiplies, e.g. malarial parasites there is sexual union of the blood stages in the mosquito gut, encystation in the gut wall, multiple sporozoite formation in the cyst and movement of the sporozoites to the mosquito's salivary glands as infective stages for introduction into a new host during subsequent feeding. - 2.
 The pathogen develops only, e.g. filarial parasites the microfilarial blood stages taken into the mosquito gut escape from the gut and develop through three stages in the mosquito's tissues before entering the head as infective stages for introduction into a new host during subsequent feeding. - 3.
 The pathogen multiplies only, e.g. arboviruses virus particles taken in with blood into the mosquito gut invade the gut cells, disseminate and multiply in body tissues and penetrate the salivary glands to be introduced into a new host during subsequent feeding.

-protozoan parasite Plasmodium sp.
-Pathogen develops and multiplies) Malaria parasitic micro worm Filarial parasites - Pathogen only develops Elephantiasis Arboviruses borne virus) (Ar thropod More the arboviruses!! only multiplie • Viral diseases
+Pathogen Biological changes suffered by the pathogen within the vector Deseases Protozoan parasite - Plasmodium sp.
+Pathogen develops and multiplies Malaria Filarial parasites - micro worms Pathogen only develops Elephantiasis Arboviruses (Ar thropod bo rne virus) Pathogen only multiplies Viral diseases, more than 1000 examples